JPMakesStuff/ScoreboardWiFiControl/README.md

 In my case the scoreboards were all outdoors and all seemed to be getting wet inside, plus the fact that it's a big metal box means putting the Arduino inside the scoreboard isn't the best for WiFi connectivity, so I elected to move the power supply and control circuitry to a [weatherproof box](https://www.amazon.com/dp/B0BFPXDN8M) and split the 120VAC using [this terminal block](https://www.amazon.com/dp/B0DNJRQP32).
 Each scoreboard has a [wireless AP](https://www.amazon.com/dp/B0B231J81C) in a mesh configuration that connects them all back to the source of the WiFi at the concessions building.
 We also use an Omada wireless controller and Omada firewall to allow GameChanger, but not streaming or YouTube or other high-bandwidth things.

 See [example of my new control box](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Example_control_box.jpg)

+## LED digit or dot testing aid

+To test individual digit boards, or the "vane driver" board for (ball/strike/out) dots<br/>
+Arduino --> 10pin ribbon cable --> only one digit at a time, not the entire scoreboard!<br/>
+...no other digits should be daisy-chained via additional ribbon cables connected to "output"<br/>
+...it's OK to keep the 3pin power cable connected to all, unless your trying to isolate a damaged/corroded/shorted digit or dot
+...you MUST also connect GND on the Arduino to GND on the ribbon cable (or GND on the 3pin power cable) ...use the Arduino code "[LED_tester](https://github.com/JPMakesStuff/ScoreboardWiFiControl/tree/main/LED_tester)" [example of test page](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/Webpage_Screenshot_LED_tester.png)

 ## LED repair info